This post is part of our Easy, Waste-Busting Food and Drink Recipes resource.

 - Cut the fruit into chunks.

-- Put the cut fruit, syrup, dried fruit, and nuts or nut butter in a food processor and blend until combined (a few chunks are OK).
+- Put the cut fruit, syrup, nuts or nut butter (and sugar, if using) in a food processor and blend until combined (a few chunks are OK).
 If you are using bananas as your fruit of choice and nut butter rather than whole nuts, then you can probably get away with not pulling out the food processor and instead just mash everything together in a bowl with a fork!

-- Mix together the oats and seeds in a mixing bowl and then add in your fruit/syrup/nut mixture.
+- Mix together the oats, seeds, chia/flaxseeds, and dried fruit in a mixing bowl and then add in your fruit/syrup/nut mixture.

 - Stir all the ingredients together until combined and a consistent mixture is formed.